A biography and social art webinar with Patti Smith and Chris Burke

 When: Wednesdays, May 1, 15, 29 from 7:30-8:30 pm Eastern.

 The recorded webinars are now available in our store.

 Cost: $40 Suggested Contribution

-On May 1 we will focus on the years of childhood from birth to 21.
-We will describe the attributes of these phases, including their relationships to nature and the planets, and offer some exercises to deepen your capacity to hear your life speak to you through them.
+On May 1 we focused on the years of childhood from birth to 21, the attributes of these phases, including their relationships to nature and the planets, and some exercises to deepen your capacity to hear your life speak to you through them.

-how it is related to the development that occurs in the first 21 years and introduce exercises for working with this time in your biography.
+May 15 focused on the early to middle adulthood years from 21-42.
+We described the qualities of this period, explored how it is related to the development that occurs in the first 21 years and introduced exercises for working with this time in your biography.

-On May 29 we will look at the adult and elder years from 42 onward.
-We will introduce the idea of mirroring and discuss how echoes of earlier phases can appear later in life.
-Once again, we will share exercises for working with these phases.
+On May 29 we looked at the adult and elder years from 42 onward and introduced the idea of mirroring and discuss how echoes of earlier phases can appear later in life.
+Once again, we shared exercises for working with these phases.

 Director of Programs

 Patti Smith Ed.D. – is a facilitator for the Center for Courage and Renewal.
 Her interests in meditation and life stories guide her practice and weave the fabric of the seasonal retreats she sponsors.
 She is the Director of Research and Quality at the National Academy Foundation, an organization that creates career academies in large urban high schools to foster graduation, college attendance and career opportunities for traditionally underserved students.
 She is a former Waldorf kindergarten teacher, currently identified as a mother, grandmother and devoted walker and cyclist.
 She is the co-editor of More Lifeways, a book on modern family issues.